bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Data Import and Export
 - [ ] Clear separation between core and sample data.
 No sample data should exist in production
-- [ ] Clear separation between essential and project data
+- [ ] Clear separation between essential and project data.
+No business data should be overridden
 - [ ] Correct placement and naming of data files
-- [ ] Correct keywords in impex files are used
+- [ ] Correct keywords in impex files are used - INSERT or INSERT_UPDATE or UPDATE or REMOVE
 - [ ] Environment specific data has conditional logic being used for control

 ## Update and Initialization
 - [ ] No update or initialization errors
+- [ ] After initialization, the site should be functional

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyNzcyNiwxMjY5Mzk3MDQ1LC0xMTU4MT
-g5NzcsODIxMDQzMTMzXX0=
+eyJoaXN0b3J5IjpbLTE5NzMwNzYzNTIsMTI2OTM5NzA0NSwtMT
+E1ODE4OTc3LDgyMTA0MzEzM119
 -->